emersion/soju/doc/getting-started.md

 ### Client supporting `soju.im/bouncer-networks`

-If your are using a client supporting the `soju.im/bouncer-networks` IRC extension (see the [client list]), then you can just connect to soju with your username and password.
+If you are using a client supporting the `soju.im/bouncer-networks` IRC extension (see the [client list]), then you can just connect to soju with your username and password.